wigasper/viral-mirna-database/exploratory_network_analysis.md

-EBV and KSHV Target Gene Network Analysis
+EBV Target Gene Network Analysis
 ================

-As part of a simple exploratory analysis for this project, I am interested in identifying communities of EBV and KSHV gene targets based on their interaction partners.
+As part of a simple exploratory analysis for this project, I am interested in identifying communities of Epstein-Barr virus gene targets based on their interaction partners.
 I am hoping that the community characteristics will yield insights, particularly with the added context of Gene Ontology annotations.

 Protein-protein interaction data was initially obtained by downloading BioGRID.
-After insertion into my database, an edge list was generated using two queries (per virus) to isolate interactions only involving known targets of EBV and KSHV.
+After insertion into my database, an edge list was generated using two queries to isolate interactions only involving known targets of EBV.

 These are the queries I used to get all interactions where a target gene was an interactor: